 - 1. Whether the application is for a salesperson, branch manager, or agent's licence; - 2.
-Whether the person is of good character; - Whether the person satisfies the Registrar that he or she can communicate effectively for the purposes of practising as a real estate licensee;
+Whether the person is of good character; - 3.
+Whether the person satisfies the Registrar that they can communicate effectively for the purposes of practising as a real estate licensee; - 4.
+Whether the person satisfies the Registrar that their ability to communicate is sufficient to protect the public and service the community they are operating in;

-- 4. Whether the person satisfies the Registrar that his or her ability to communicate is sufficient to protect the public and service the community he or she is operating in; - 5.
-Whether the person satisfies the Registrar that he or she can treat others with respect and courtesy; - 6.
-Whether the person has been convicted of an offence in New Zealand or another country; and, if so, - a. the nature of the offence; and - b. the time that has elapsed since the offence was committed; and - c. the person's age when the offence was committed;
+- 5. Whether the person satisfies the Registrar that they can treat others with respect and courtesy; - 6.
+Whether the person has been convicted of an offence in New Zealand or another country; and, if so, - a. the nature of the offence; and - b. the time that has elapsed since the offence was committed; and - c. the person's age when the offence was committed.